zaiweizhang/H3DNet/README.md

 To train a new H3DNet model on SUN RGB-D data (depth images):

-    python train.py --data_path path/to/sunrgbd --dataset sunrgbd --log_dir log_sunrgbd --num_point 40000 --model hdnet --batch_size 8
+    python train.py --data_path path/to/sunrgbd --dataset sunrgbd --log_dir log_sunrgbd --num_point 40000 --model hdnet --batch_size 16

-In order to train in batch_size 8, you will have to use at least 3/4 GPUs.
+In order to train in batch_size 16, you will have to use at least 3/4 GPUs.
 You can use `CUDA_VISIBLE_DEVICES=0,1,2` to specify which GPU(s) to use.
 Without specifying CUDA devices, the training will use all the available GPUs and train with data parallel.
 While training you can check the `log_sunrgbd/log_train.txt` file on its progress, or use the TensorBoard to see loss curves.

+To run H3DNet with one backbone (less memory):

+    python train_1bb.py --data_path path/to/sunrgbd --dataset sunrgbd --log_dir log_sunrgbd --num_point 40000 --model hdnet_1bb --batch_size 16

 To test the trained model with its checkpoint: